Who Gets Lupus? Sex, Race, and Ethnicity

 In the U.S., people in racial and ethnic minority groups also face higher odds of having worse health outcomes with lupus.
 For instance, they’re more likely to get serious health problems after a doctor diagnoses them with the disease.

 There could be a number of reasons why lupus tends to take a worse toll on people in racial and ethnic minority groups.
-Bartels says one or more of factors like these can play a role:
+Bartels says one or more factors like these can play a role:

 • Less access to doctors and lupus specialists (like rheumatologists)